A Cat Speaks: The Scoop On Litter

 October 13, 2014

 Hi!
 It's your favorite cat here.
 While perched atop my pile of sandy bentonite this morning, thinking about how I can help you in the quest for the perfect cat litter.
-I know you want a non-tracking, non-smelly, lightweight, environmentally friendly substrate for me to make my deposits on.
+I know you want a non-tracking, non-smelly, lightweight, environmentally-friendly substrate for me to make my deposits on.
 But my needs won't always match yours, so let's talk about what we felines feel about this issue.

 Most of us really do prefer an unscented, clumping, clay litter, (such as the brand Integrity).
 A kitty behaviorist named Dr. Jacqueline Neilson spent hours watching cats' elimination patterns and verified this fact.
 We like it because it's fine-grained, soft, and neutralizes odors well.
-Some cat owners, however, prefer to avoid this type of litter because it is derived from materials (bentonite, silica) that are strip mined.
+Some cat owners, however, prefer to avoid this type of litter because it is derived from materials (bentonite, silica) that are strip-mined.

 You are annoyed when I track litter all over the house.
-I wish the stuff didn't stick to me too!
+I wish the staff didn't stick to me too!
 If you scoop my box twice a day to keep it clean and dry, it will be less of a problem.
 And if you give me an uncovered box, I will carefully hide my contributions instead of bolting out of the box in a frenzied shower of debris.
 The air quality is much better in an uncovered box also.
 We enjoy a Porta-Potty about as much as you do.

 If I stop using the litter box normally, there is something wrong and you should take me to my doctor.
 I won't like to go, but I could have a physically or emotionally stressful condition that requires interpretation by someone who speaks my language.
 My behavior is how I communicate with you, and I promise that I don't change my litter box activity to get revenge on you.